 Lower Body in the Golf Swing: Step into Some Speed

-In golf, as in any throwing motion, leverage is created from the ground.
+In golf, just as in any throwing or rotational athletic movement, leverage is created from the ground up.

 golf swing sequencingUse leverage to initiate the kinematic sequence by learning the drill in this video.

-Now try to throw a baseball as far as possible while you're floating.
+Now try to throw a baseball as far as you can while floating in mid-air.

-You can imagine that your feet and legs would flail violently as you try to throw the ball forward.
-You would not be able to get a lot of speed into the throw.
-You might even feel powerless and inefficient.
+You can imagine that your feet and legs would flail uncontrollably as you attempt to hurl the ball forward.
+You would struggle to generate any real velocity on that throw.
+The entire effort would feel weak and completely inefficient.

-(In case you were wondering, the kinematic sequence is a fancy way of saying, "the order in which parts of the body move.")
+(In case you were curious, the kinematic sequence is simply a technical term for "the order in which different segments of the body move and accelerate.")

-It's no different in golf, as the key to your swing speed lies in the correct kinematic sequence
+The golf swing follows this identical principle, because the key to generating swing speed lies in executing the correct kinematic sequence.

 "Awesome, awesome video...
 I kept taking divots from the ground before I hit the ball, and I know from your instructions it was most likely because I wasn't shifting the weight properly.
 I will do these drills and hopefully this will help.
 Thank you.
 Through your site, now I don't just mimic what I see.
 I understand the swing."